zachmccabe/beijing/docs/faq.md

 A lot has changed, both in China and elsewhere, since I started this project in 2015.

-I did not write this book to change the world.
-I *did* write it to help you connect with Beijingers and their city.
-Let's push that a little further: Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.
+While I did not write this book to change the world, I *did* write it to help you connect with Beijingers and their city.
+Let's push that a little further, huh?

+Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.

-"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish journalist and indomitable traveler, Ryszard Kapuscinski.<sup>*</sup>
+"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish journalist and indomitable traveler, Ryszard Kapuscinski.<sup>&ast;</sup>

 This field guide previously sold for 25 USD.
-Spend the difference getting to know the locals.
-(25 USD will buy you a lot of [chuan'r] and [erguotou.])
+You're encouraged to spend the difference getting to know the locals.
+(For example, 25 USD will buy you a lot of [chuan'r] and [erguotou.])

 Cheers to the Other in your world.

-<sup>*</sup>Ryszard Kapuscinski, *The Other,* (Brooklyn, NY: Verso, 2018) "Encountering the other as the challenge of the twenty-first century," Kindle e-book.
+<sup>&ast;</sup>Ryszard Kapuscinski, *The Other,* (Brooklyn, NY: Verso, 2018) "Encountering the other as the challenge of the twenty-first century," Kindle e-book.

 [chuan'r]: https://www.wikipedia.org/wiki/Chuan_(food)